akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 Instead of waiting for output while an R script runs, there are two ways we can get this script to run in the background, while we do other stuff:

 #### RStudio background jobs
-The first approach is to use the "Background jobs" tab in RStudio.
-This allows you to specify a script, and have that script run in the background while the main window of RStudio can still be used.
-You're also given the option of copying the output from that script into the current global environment.
+The first approach uses the "Background jobs" tab in RStudio.
+This allows you to specify a script and have it run in the background while the main window of RStudio can still be used.
+You're also given the option of copying the output from that script into the current global environment (once the script completes).

 #### BASH nohup command
 The second approach allows you to fire off a process in the "background" of Terminal.
 Normally, if you wanted to run an R script from Terminal, you would use a command like: